AI

 • Gartner Research: “Market Guide for Conversational AI Platforms” (2024)

-• ACM Conference on Fairness, Accountability, and Transparency: “Adversarial Testing for Production ML Systems” (2023)
+• ACM Conference on Fairness, Accountability, and Transparency: “Adversarial Testing of Machine Learning Systems in Production” (2023)

 • IEEE Symposium on Security and Privacy: “Prompt Injection Attacks Against Large Language Models” (2024)